 LIDAR of the NDACC network (stratospheric wind and temperature)

-The project will also use complementary stations including radars, ionospheric sounders, and satellite observations.
+The project will also use complementary stations including radars, wind radiometers and ionospheric sounders.
+It also use satellite observations.

 ARISE proposes to provide a new 3D image of atmospheric disturbances in the troposphere, stratosphere and mesosphere.
 It includes infrasonic disturbances from volcanoes, thunderstorms, cyclones, up to large scale atmospheric waves as tides and planetary waves with unprecedented spatiotemporal resolution.